Can SMBs Overcome the Cyber Security Skills Gap?

 Cyber Security Strategies

 The good news is that many successful SMBs achieved success with innovative solutions and a good deal of improvisation by their owners and managers.
-That same innovation and improvisation can form the foundation of an SMB’s cyber defense strategies.
+That same innovation and improvisation can form the foundation of an SMB’s cyber defence strategies.
 A few of the more common elements of those strategies include the following cyber security skills:

 - Developing strict policies and procedures for secure communications of data both into and out of an SMB’s information systems network.